 Most 1,2,3-TCP contamination stems from the extensive application of soil fumigants manufactured by Shell Oil and

 Dow Chemical Company containing the unnecessary impurity 1,2,3-TCP prior to the 1980s.
 Possible health effects include cancer, kidney and liver damage, headache, dizziness, irritation of the skin, nose, eyes, and/or throat.
-There is currently no legal limit (MCL) for 1,2,3-TCP, however, CWC is working to establish a health-protective MCL at the State Water Board by 2017.
-Learn more here.
+CWC was instrumental in the creation of a health-protective legal limit for the carcinogen!